 Thirty houses.
 A sweeping arc of Bath stone with Ionic columns.
 A broad green lawn in front.
 The proportions are mathematical — each window, each column, each cornice precisely placed.
 It's not a building; it's a theory about beauty expressed in stone.

 No. 1 Royal Crescent is a museum (12 GBP).
-I went in.
+Go in.
 The recreated Georgian rooms show how the upper class lived in 1770s Bath — sumptuous fabrics, candelabras, a kitchen with a roasting spit that a child would have turned by hand.
 The contrast between the elegant upstairs and the functional downstairs tells a social history that feels uncomfortably modern.

 3PM: Walcot Street